Pension need-to-knows

 What happens to my pension if I get divorced?

-New divorce laws (the Divorce, Dissolution and Separation Act 2020) came into force in April 2022.
-While this will potentially simplify and speed up the divorce process, it's important to ensure your pensions don't get overlooked.
+New divorce laws came into force in April 2022.
+While this may have simplified and sped up the divorce process, it's important to ensure your pensions don't get overlooked.
 This is especially true if one person in the relationship has a lot less in their pension pot – as is often the case if they've stayed at home to raise a family, for example.

 There are generally three ways pensions can be distributed as part of a divorce settlement: